 This summer, we welcomed five fellows across New York to make a difference in Brooklyn for ten weeks.
 Below is further information on who they are and their passions.

-Dianna Levans is a first-generation St. John’s University student who is exploring double majoring in Public Administration and Public Service.
+Dianna Levans is a first-generation St. John’s University student exploring double majoring in Public Administration and Public Service.
 She loves going out in the city and discovering small food businesses.
-She aims to continue her civic engagement and advocacy work as a community leader.
+As a community leader, she aims to continue her civic engagement and advocacy work.

 Gabriela Martinez is a first-generation, first-year student at NYU studying Psychology with a Public Policy minor who aspires to become a lawyer.
 She is a Martin Luther King Jr. Scholar at NYU engaged with social justice advocacy across NYC.
 Growing up in Brooklyn with her immigrant Mexican family fueled her interest in education equality, youth, and low-income communities of color.
 As a fellow, she looks forward to continuing advocating for these communities this summer and beyond.